seandearnaley/folder-tree-generator/README.md

 data/output.txt
 ```

-Running the script with `python script.py my_project` will output the following tree:
+Running the script with `python3 main.py my_project` will output the following tree:

 ```
 my_project/